koniksedy/Z3-in-NFA-red/README.md

 - _format_: -B for BA format and -T for Timbuk format
 - _EQLookAhead_: -Lookahead of language equivalence approximation.
 If the EQLookAhead is set to 1, the two states of the automaton are equivalent only if the equivalence is confirmed to the maximal distance 1 from the examined states.
 A bigger number means more accurate results, but slower calculation.

-The program saves reduced automaton to the as imputAutomaton-_EQLookAhed_-solver._format_
+The program saves reduced automaton to the as imputAutomaton-_EQLookAhead_-solver._format_